Pune Metro: Approved network

-Line 1 (Purple Line)
+(Line 1)

 Purple Line runs from PCMC Bhavan in Pimpri to Swargate.
 The 16.59 km line is elevated till Range Hills with 9 stations and goes underground up to Swargate with 5 stations.
 This line was designed to connect the industrial and residential zones of Pimpri-Chinchwad in the northwest with the central business districts of Shivaji Nagar and Swargate in Pune.
 The route begins at PCMC Bhavan station in Pimpri-Chinchwad and passes through key areas such as Sant Tukaram Nagar, Nashik Phata, Kasarwadi, Bhosari, Khadki, Range Hills, and Shivajinagar, before entering the underground stretch that leads to the terminal station at Swargate.
 This line is crucial for easing traffic congestion on the Old Mumbai–Pune Highway (NH-48) and improving connectivity between the twin cities of Pune and Pimpri-Chinchwad.
 As of 2024, several sections of the line are operational, with the remainder expected to be completed in phases.
 This route runs via Nashik Phata, Khadki and Shivaji Nagar.